Einstein's thought experiments: Magnet and conductor

 This opening paragraph recounts well-known experimental results obtained by Michael Faraday in 1831.
 The experiments describe what appeared to be two different phenomena: the motional EMF generated when a wire moves through a magnetic field (see Lorentz force), and the transformer EMF generated by a changing magnetic field (due to the Maxwell–Faraday equation).
 James Clerk Maxwell himself drew attention to this fact in his 1861 paper On Physical Lines of Force.
 In the latter half of Part II of that paper, Maxwell gave a separate physical explanation for each of the two phenomena.

 Although Einstein calls the asymmetry "well-known", there is no evidence that any of Einstein's contemporaries considered the distinction between motional EMF and transformer EMF to be in any way odd or pointing to a lack of understanding of the underlying physics.
 Maxwell, for instance, had repeatedly discussed Faraday's laws of induction, stressing that the magnitude and direction of the induced current was a function only of the relative motion of the magnet and the conductor, without being bothered by the clear distinction between conductor-in-motion and magnet-in-motion in the underlying theoretical treatment.

 Yet Einstein's reflection on this experiment represented the decisive moment in his long and tortuous path to special relativity.
 Although the equations describing the two scenarios are entirely different, there is no measurement that can distinguish whether the magnet is moving, the conductor is moving, or both.

 In a 1920 review on the Fundamental Ideas and Methods of the Theory of Relativity (unpublished), Einstein related how disturbing he found this asymmetry:

 Einstein needed to extend the relativity of motion that he perceived between magnet and conductor in the above thought experiment to a full theory.
 For years, however, he did not know how this might be done.
 The exact path that Einstein took to resolve this issue is unknown.
 We do know, however, that Einstein spent several years pursuing an emission theory of light, encountering difficulties that eventually led him to give up the attempt.

-That decision ultimately led to his development of special relativity as a theory founded on two postulates of which he could be sure.
-Expressed in contemporary physics vocabulary, his postulates were as follows:
+That decision ultimately led to his development of special relativity as a theory founded on two postulates.
+Einstein's original expression of these postulates was: